hunter-teacher-cert/work_csci70900-ischeff/pre/0/readme.md

-* Assignment 1
+# Assignment 1:
+Hello, world!

 Link to assignment walkthrough video: [[https://youtu.be/Owqp3MIZG9E][link]]

-* First time only setup
+## First time only setup

 - Accept this GitHub assignment by following this [[https://classroom.github.com/a/BKJdJVBT][link]].